BoraBaranBora/resource-free-quantum-hamiltonian-learning-below-the-standard-quantum-limit/reproduce_original_data/README.md

 ### 3. `composite_replotting.py`

 - **Purpose**
   Generate the final composite figures after completing all three parameter sweeps.
-These plots summarize error and β‐scaling relationships across time and perturbation dimensions.
+These plots summarize error and β‐scaling relationships across time and number of initial state spreadings dimensions.

 - **How It Works**
   1. Run: